jasonevans1/resume/README.md

 ### Senior Systems Consultant - CDS Global, _Des Moines Iowa, May 1997 - July 2014_

-- Developer on the enterprise architecture team.
-Led the research of moving existing legacy applications into the cloud.
+- Led the research of moving existing legacy applications into a custom Magento site.
 - Trained and mentored interns and legacy developers on Magento development and Scrum.
-- Led the creation of a continuous delivery build pipeline for Magento.
+- Led the creation of a continuous integration build pipeline for Magento.

 ## Certifications